All Guides

 • English-language Catholic mass and some Protestant churches

-The community is noticeably less cliquey than comparable beach expat destinations.
-People generally help each other.
+The community is less cliquey than comparable beach expat destinations.
+People help each other.
+It's one of the first things newcomers notice.

 Healthcare